How to Organize an Effective Petition Campaign

 [add signatures here]

-Every event you have is an opportunity to collect signatures, whether it’s a tabling event, issue forum, rally, branch meeting, state convention, coalition meeting … really, we mean every event!
-All you need are copies of your offline petition and pens.
-A clipboard is also a good idea if people will be standing when they sign the petition.
-Remember, AAUW policy staff can format the offline petition for you, so all you have to do is print copies.
+3. Collect signatures.
+Every event you hold is an opportunity to collect signatures, whether it’s a tabling event, issue forum, rally, branch meeting, state convention, or coalition meeting.
+All you need are copies of your offline petition and pens!
+You’ll want to collect the names, e-mail addresses, and zip codes of all signers.
+Name and e-mail address will help you follow up with petition signers afterward to keep them posting on the topic and get them more involved in AAUW.
+Zip code is important because elected officials want to know that the people signing the petition are indeed their constituents.
+Remember, AAUW public policy staff can format the offline petition for you, so all you have to do is print copies.